pankajpawar2/Footy-Terminal-App/README.md

 * ***Check History of Foooty***

-Once the user has successfully logged in, they can choose from severl options which are displayed on a menu.
+Once the user has successfully logged in, they can choose from several options which are displayed on a menu.
 The first option will help users to know a brief history of the game.

 ![History Page](History.png)